matangottesman/payment_engine/README.md

   solve with this payment tracking system.
 - Duplicate transaction IDs are ignored.
 - Transactions that invalid based on existing state are ignored.
+- Withdrawals that do not have the required balance are still valid transactions to be tracked, even though they are rejected.
 - Invalid or malformed CSV rows are ignored with a io::stderr log warning.

 ## General Improvements